 Plantain is credited with magical properties that belong mainly to the field of sympathetic medicine.
-For example, you can put plantain in your shoe to prevent tired feet and tie her root onto your body to keep a fever in check.
+For example, you can put this plant in your shoe to prevent tired feet and tie her root onto your body to keep a fever in check.
 But she’s also handy in love magic and used for protective purposes.

 Plantain was proven to be used as food and animal feed as early as 12,000 years ago.
 Evidence of this has been found in the Middle East and Norway.

 In Great Britain and Ireland, there are several children’s games using plantain.